Purpose of this document

 - Strand coherence (caller vs. responder clustering) is a natural structural feature, not drift

-6.1 Cross-Validation
+6.1 cross-Validation

 We used 5-fold cross-validation on the calibration corpus:- Split corpus into 5 folds